Kayli/logspub/math.md

   - in model-theoretical semantics, a universe of discourse is the set of entities that a model is based on
   - synonyms: domain of discourse, universal set, universe

-- qed
-  - is an abbreviation for the latin phrase "quod erat demonstrandum" ("that which was to be demonstrated")
-  - a notation which is often placed at the end of a mathematical proof to indicate its completion

 - type theory
   - is a formal system in which every "term" has a "type"
   - a "type" in type theory has a role similar to a "type" in a programming language as it dictates